chemfiles/chemfiles/doc/src/properties.rst

 ==========

-When reading files, chemfiles read multiple kind of data: positions, velocities, atomic informations (name, type, mass, charge, ...), bonds and other connectivity elements.
+When reading files, chemfiles read multiple kind of data: positions, velocities, atomic information (name, type, mass, charge, ...), bonds and other connectivity elements.
 This model allow to read the most commonly available data in various formats.
 But sometimes, a format defines additional information.
 Instead of adding a new field/function for every kind of data there can be in a